 The Homewood Graduate Board is responsible for the administration of policies and procedures for the award Doctor of Philosophy, Ph.D. of the Schools of Arts and Sciences and Engineering, and for master's degrees in the School of Arts and Sciences.
-Students should always refer to the current official policies of the Graduate Board at http://homewoodgrad.jhu.edu/academics/graduate-board/graduate-board-oral-exams/.
+Students should always refer to the current official policies of the Graduate Board.

-The final requirement for the Ph.D. is the Graduate Board Oral Examination, at which the student defends their dissertation before a faculty committee consisting of 3 faculty members of the Department of Psychological and Brain Sciences and at least 2 JHU faculty outside of PBS.
+The final requirement for the Ph.D. is the Graduate Board Oral Examination, at which the student defends their dissertation before a faculty committee consisting of 3 faculty members of the Department of Psychological and

+Brain Sciences and at least 2 JHU faculty outside of PBS.